JoLiLolpro/3DSController/README.md

 You don't need vjoy for this fork.

 ## Setup and Usage
-Extract the archive and copy the file in the `3DS` directory with the extension that applies to your loader: `3DSController.3dsx` for the homebrew app, or `3DSController.cia` for FBI or other titles managers, into your 3DS's SD card or flashcard's micro SD card.
+Extract the archive and copy the file in the `3DS` directory with the extension that applies to your loader: `3DSMouse.3dsx` for the homebrew app, or `3DSMouse.cia` for FBI or other titles managers, into your 3DS's SD card or flashcard's micro SD card.

-Copy the file `3DS/3DSController.ini` to the root of your 3DS's SD card, and change the line that says `IP: 192.168.0.1` to match your computer's local IP.
+Copy the file `3DS/3DSMouse.ini` to the root of your 3DS's SD card, and change the line that says `IP: 192.168.0.1` to match your computer's local IP.

 If you are unsure of your local IP address, run the PC app and it will tell you.

 ### for WINDOWS:

-Run `3DSController.exe` on your computer.
+Run `3DSMouse.exe` on your computer.
 If you are prompted, make sure to allow it through your firewall.

-Start the application on your 3DS, press A the use the IP you put in the settings file or press B the enter manually an ip.
+Start the application on your 3DS, press A the use the IP you put in the settings file or press B to manually enter an ip.

 now it should say `connecting to...`, it will automatically try to connect to the IP address you selected.

-Otherwise, it should say `connected`, this is a good sign.
+It should say `connected`, this is a good sign.
 To see if it works, touch the 3ds's bottom screen and see if your mouse move.

 **Press Start to return to the Homebrew Loader/Home menu.**